How to use Bun on AWS Lambda — A Step-By-Step Guide

 Don’t forget to Deploy the function.

-Test our Param Changes
+Test our Path Parameter Changes

 Now append name with / in the URL: {{Lambda-URL}}/{{Your-Name}}